Amane76/DockerPyDefault/README.md

 # Personal Python Development Environment

-Created by Tabetaaaaaaa for personal use.
+Created by Tabetaaaaaaa.

-A containerized Python development environment using Docker and VSCode Dev Containers.
-This development setup is specifically customized for my personal projects and learning environment.
+A containerized basic Python development environment using Docker and VSCode Dev Containers.

 ## Purpose

-This environment is configured for my personal development projects and learning purposes.
-It includes my preferred settings, tools, and VSCode extensions that I commonly use for Python development.
-Not intended for production or shared development environments.
+This container contains only the basic tools used for python development.
+You can clone it and add the tools and settings you need as needed.

 ## Features